Nullarbor Links: History

 The idea for the course came from Alf Caputo and Bob Bongiorno, both active in the Eyre Highway Operators Association, over a bottle of red wine at the Balladonia Roadhouse.
 The course was seen as a way of breaking up the long drive across the Nullarbor, reducing the dangers of driver fatigue, and increasing revenue for the roadhouses.

 A feasibility study was completed in September 2006, and public play began in August 2009.
 The course officially opened on 22 October 2009.
 As of 2022, more than 20,000 travellers had officially played it, and bought a scorecard for stamping at the roadhouses en route.
 Course officials have estimated that nearly as many travellers had played the course without paying any fee.

-The course
+Course

 The course begins and ends (depending on the direction of crossing) in the goldmining town of Kalgoorlie, Western Australia and the coastal town of Ceduna, South Australia.
 Professional golfer Robert Stock, from Manchester, England, consulted on the design that incorporates 7 holes from existing courses and 11 holes created at roadhouses and roadside stops.

 The purposely constructed holes have tees and greens that use artificial grass, with natural desert land between.
 The average distance between holes is 66 km, with the largest gap being almost 200 km.

 Due to its location, the course has many unusual natural hazards, including crows, emus, kangaroos, three species of deadly venomous snakes, wedge-tailed eagles, and wombat holes.
 A further complication is that the ambient temperatures can reach over 50 C during the day.